moazelsawaf/cnbc_algo_01_dart/README.md

 Visit the above hyperlinks for more information about the course, the platform ,and the instructor ✅

-## 🧾 Repository Philosophy
+## 📖 Repository Philosophy

 ### The repository is designed with the following key points in mind:

-📁 All the implementation files are located under the `lib/` folder and the test files are located under the `test/` folder.
+- 📂 All the implementation files are located under the `lib/` folder and the test files are located under the `test/` folder.

-📹 Each code video has its own folder with the same name of the video (code videos are the videos that have code implementation in them and they are all postfixed with "- Code" in the name).
+- 📹 Each code video has its own folder with the same name of the video (code videos are the videos that have code implementation in them and they are all postfixed with "- Code" in the name).

-📝 The code is written in a way that is almost exactly to the code in the videos.
+- 📝 The code is written in a way that is almost exactly to the code in the videos.

-🏋🏻‍♀️ The code of the requested exercises is provided and located in the same folder of the code video that requested it and the file name is prefixed with "exercise_".
+- 🏋🏻‍♀️ The code of the requested exercises is provided and located in the same folder of the code video that requested it and the file name is prefixed with "exercise_".

-🧪 Each file has its own unit test file with the same name postfixed with "_test" as per the Dart convention.
+- 🧪 Each file has its own unit test file with the same name postfixed with "_test" as per the Dart convention.

-📊 The test coverage for the whole repository is 100% and should always be 100%.
+- 📊 The test coverage for the whole repository is 100% and should always be 100%.

-🔢 Each algorithm has at least two test cases, and always has the same test cases used in the videos.
+- 🔢 Each algorithm has at least two test cases, and always has the same test cases used in the videos.

-🚧 Each video has its own code separated from the other videos, so that if two algorithms shares some code, it is duplicated in both files to keep them isolated from each other (for example, graph traversal algorithms and merge sort algorithm).
+- 🚧 Each video has its own code separated from the other videos, so that if two algorithms shares some code, it is duplicated in both files to keep them isolated from each other (for example, graph traversal algorithms and merge sort algorithm).

 ## 🕹 How to Try?

-🎮 You can play around with all the code in the repository by using it in `playground.dart` file located under the `bin/` folder.
+You can play around with all the code in the repository by using it in `playground.dart` file located under the `bin/` folder 🎮

-🧪 You can also write tests for your code in the `playground_test.dart` file located under the `test/` folder.
+You can also write tests for your code in the `playground_test.dart` file located under the `test/` folder 🔬

 ## 🧪 Code Testing

 The code in the repository has more than **50 unit tests** with **test coverage of 100%** and should always be 100%.

-*All the tests are located under the `test/` folder.*
+All the tests are located under the `test/` folder and they are all written with **AAA (Arrange, Act, Assert) pattern** to make them more readable, maintainable, and easier to understand, to learn more about AAA pattern, visit [this article](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) 📝

-### Running Tests
+### Running Tests:

 To run all the tests, run the following command: